rom-rb/rom-rb.org/source/doc-pages/introduction.md

+This is a small series of introductory articles that explain ROM architecture and reasons for the existance of this project.
+It is divided into 4 sections each explaining the core parts of ROM.

+### What is ROM?

-ROM is an experimental Ruby ORM that aims to bring powerful object mapping capabilities and give you back the full power of your database.
+ROM is an experimental Ruby library that aims to bring powerful object mapping capabilities and give you back the full power of your database.
 It is based on a couple of core concepts which makes it different from a typical ORM: